genuinebat/selenium-scraper-template/README.md

-# Install Dependencies
+# Preparing Dependencies

-## Execute the following commands in the terminal in specified order to download and install all the necessary script dependencies
+### Execute the following commands to download and install all the necessary script dependencies

 Updates all apps and installs Vulkan library
 ```